mssamhan31/PyNNLF/paper/paper.md

 ---

 # Summary
-As solar photovoltaic (PV) system installations increase, network operators must forecast not only electricity load but net electricity load—the difference between electricity consumption and PV generation.
+As solar photovoltaic (PV) system installations increase, network operators must forecast net electricity load—the difference between electricity consumption and PV generation.
 The term net load forecasting was first introduced in an academic paper in 2016 [@Kaur_2016].
 Since then, over 60 journal articles and conference papers have been published on the topic by 2025 [@Tziolis_2025].
-Most focus on proposing new, complex models and claiming superior performance.
+Research focus has been mainly on proposing new and complex models, claiming superior performance.
 Typical statements include:

 | Statement                                                                                                                        | Reference         |
 |----------------------------------------------------------------------------------------------------------------------------------|-------------------|